syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Drawing-Objects.md

 You can add and manipulate the text Box, option button, check box and combo box controls into the worksheet.
 These controls enables to create forms which are very user friendly.

-I> Support for Active X Form controls is not yet available.
+N> Support for Active X Form controls is not yet available.

-This section explains the usage of the following [Form Controls] (https://support.office.com/en-us/article/Overview-of-forms-Form-controls-and-ActiveX-controls-on-a-worksheet-15BA7E28-8D7F-42AB-9470-FFB9AB94E7C2#bmcontrols_on_the_forms_toolbar).
+This section explains the usage of the following [Form Controls](https://support.office.com/en-us/article/Overview-of-forms-Form-controls-and-ActiveX-controls-on-a-worksheet-15BA7E28-8D7F-42AB-9470-FFB9AB94E7C2#bmcontrols_on_the_forms_toolbar).

 * Text Box
 * Check Box